Fenoemos/data-science-bootcamp-8/Google DA Certificate/Readme_document.md

 ---
 ### Before start

 I have recently completed the Google Data Analytics Professional Certificate program on Coursera.
 As part of this course, students are required to complete a data analysis case study to show the skills learned throughout the course and here is my capstone project.
 For this case study, I used excel and R programming for the data preparation and visualization analysis.
+For this project these steps will be followed to ensure its completion:
+  * Follow the steps of the data analysis process: Ask, prepare, process, analyze, share, and act.
+  * Follow the given guild in roadmap with:
+	    + Code, if needed on the step.
+      + Guiding questions, with answers.
+      + Key tasks, as a checklist.
+      + Deliverable, as a checklist.
 ***
 ### List of contents

+___
+###